-Based on the "management approach" as defined in ind AS 108, the chief operating decision maker evaluates the Company's performance and allocates resources based on an analysis of various performance indicators by business segments
+Based on the "management approach" as defined in Ind AS 108, the chief operating decision maker evaluates the Company's performance and allocates resources based on an analysis of various performance indicators by business segments and geographic segments segments as also amounts allocated on a reasonable basis.
+The Company's operations predominantly relate to manufacture and sale of castings and forged parts.
+Segment revenue, segment results, segment assets and segment liabilities include the respective amounts identifiable to each of the

 The Company has disclosed business segment as the primary segment.
-Segments have been identified taking into account the nature of products, the differing risks and returns, the organization structure and internal reporting system. and geographic segments.
+Segments have been identified taking into account the nature of products, the differing risks and returns, the organization structure and internal reporting system.